ktutnik/ktutnik.github.io/_posts/2016-8-10-how-aop-make-my-life-easier.md

 GLOBAL CACHING
 -------------
 I found than the easiest way to solve the problem is by adding global caching on each method call.
-Lets asume that i have created a Global Cache provider that use Asp.Net Cache Provider, with timeout set to 5 seconds.
+Lets assume that i have created a Global Cache provider that use Asp.Net Cache Provider, with timeout set to 5 seconds.
 Why 5 seconds? its depends on how often the data will be changed, in our apps the data change is quite fast, so I set the cache timeout equals with how fast my server